 Yatras of Western India

 Arundhati Sunder shared stories of how memories of the Modh community were instrumental in reviving Goddess Modheshwari of Modhera after six centuries of oblivion of the goddess.
 The place is famous for its ornamented Sun Temple.

 Divya Prasad shared the lesser-known folk traditions of Himachal Pradesh.
-Where the legends of gods and goddesses are celebrated akin to day to day human emotions.
-She shared a unique tradition called Bharta, which involves sharing of an autobiography of Devata given by themselves.
+Where the legends of gods and goddesses are celebrated akin to day-to-day human emotions.
+She shared a unique tradition called Bharta, which involves sharing an autobiography of Devata given by themselves.

 Yatras of Dakshina & Kalinga

 Akshay Krishna from Amritha University talked about little known Ramayana trail of Kerala at the Indica Yatra Conference.
 Local tribal communities have indigenized the tales of Ramayana.
 Especially around the stay of Sita with Lav & Kush and celebrating the legend.
 With many places like Amritsar in Punjab, Bithoor in UP & Avani in Karnataka, it indicates that the popularity of the epic led to a deep internalization in local legends in every region of the subcontinent.